AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 # 0. Some Terminology

-* Some stuff is done by _the control plane/in the slow path/on the CPU/by the controller_ or similar phrases.
+* Figuring out what should be done with packets is done by _the control plane/in the slow path/on the CPU/by the controller_ or similar phrases.
 I will refer to all of this as "the control plane".
-* Other stuff is done by _the data plane/in the fast path/in the hardware/in the switch_ and such.
+* Actually forwarding the packets  is done by _the data plane/in the fast path/in the hardware/in the switch_ and such.
 I will refer to this as "the data plane".

 Software-defined networking makes these distinctions not always entirely obvious, but I will mention cases like that.